Ben Stiller: Philanthropy and advocacy

 In 2001, Stiller appeared as a celebrity contestant on the game show Who Wants to Be a Millionaire.
 He won $32,000 for his charity Project ALS, after incorrectly answering his $250,000 question in an attempt to equal Edie Falco's $250,000 win.

 Stiller supports such charities as Declare Yourself, the Elizabeth Glaser Pediatric AIDS Foundation, and the Starlight Starbright Children's Foundation.
 He was appointed Goodwill Ambassador for UNHCR on July 2, 2018.

 Stiller frequently impersonates such performers as Bono, Tom Cruise, Bruce Springsteen, and David Blaine.
 In an interview with Parade, he commented that Robert Klein, George Carlin, and Jimmie Walker were inspirations for his comedy career.
 Stiller is also a self-professed Trekkie and appeared in the television special Star Trek: 30 Years and Beyond to express his love of the show, as well as a comedy roast for William Shatner.
-He frequently references the show in his work, and named his production company Red Hour Productions after a time of day in the original series episode, "The Return of the Archons".
+He frequently refers to the show in his work, and named his production company Red Hour Productions after a time of day in the original series episode, "The Return of the Archons".

 Stiller considers Ukrainian President Volodymyr Zelenskyy to be his "hero", and he visited him in Kyiv in June 2022; on the same trip Stiller visited Lviv, Irpin and Makariv to bring attention to the humanitarian need of refugees in Poland and Ukraine.
 Russia sanctioned Stiller over his Ukraine support.

+In 2024, Stiller spoke out about his opinions on the Gaza war on a Time magazine article.
+In the article, Stiller speaks about his Polish and Jewish heritage, and advocates for a two state solution by explaining his solidarity with both the Israeli and Palestinian citizens, as well as criticizing the Israeli government and Hamas.